The Bankrate promise

 Learn more: State Farm Insurance review

 Home insurance coverage options in Jacksonville

-- Flood insurance: If the carrier you insure your home with does not offer flood insurance, you may consider the National Flood Insurance Program (NFIP) which provides homeowners with affordable flood insurance.
+- Flood insurance: If the carrier you insure your home with does not offer flood insurance, you may consider the National Flood Insurance Protection Program (NFIP).

 Home insurance discounts in Jacksonville

 You may be able to save on your home insurance premium if you’re eligible for discounts offered by your provider.
 Insurance companies may offer different discounts and typically list these on their website.
 Some of the more popular ones include: